Federal Direct Student Loan (“FDSL”)

 Private Alternative Loans

-Stonehill recommends exhausting all federal and family resources, including the Federal Direct Parent Loan ("Plus"), before considering private alternative loans.
+Stonehill recommends exhausting all federal and family resources,or Federal Direct Plus Loans, before considering private alternative loans.
 Government loans are typically less expensive and carry more favorable repayment terms.

 Important: Stonehill requires that all students that borrow private alternative loans complete online financial counseling before the School will certify your loan and credit your tuition bill.
 To complete the financial counseling log onto www.cashcourse.org .
 Please contact email@example.com with any questions.